-BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 1647 Gordon Introduced February 13, 2012 Assembly Committee on Natural Resources Existing Law: Existing law requires, upon the order of CalRecycle, a person who stores, stockpiles, or accumulates waste tires in violation of the provisions regulating the storage, stockpiling, or accumulation of waste tires to clean up those waste tires and abate the effects of the waste tires or take other necessary remedial actions in the case of threatened pollution or nuisance.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1647 Gordon Introduced February 13, 2012 Assembly Committee on Natural Resources Existing Law: Existing law requires, upon the order of CalRecycle, a person who stores, stockpiles, or accumulates waste tires in violation of the provisions regulating the storage, stockpiling, or accumulation of waste tires to clean up those waste tires and abate the effects of the waste tires or take other necessary remedial actions in the case of threatened pollution or nuisance.
 Existing law requires the Attorney General, at the request of CalRecycle to petition the appropriate superior court for the issuance of an injunction if the person fails to comply with the cleanup or abatement order.
-Existing law authorizes, at the request of CalRecycle the district attorney or county counsel of the county in which the violation occurred to petition the court for the issuance of an injunction if the Attorney General fails to petition the court within 45 days of the department's request to the Attorney General.

-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1701 Wieckowski and Smyth Amended March 27, 2012 Assembly Appropriations Committee Existing Law: Existing law requires the Secretary of Environmentatl Protection to develop and implement a Unified Hazardous Waste and Hazardous Materials management program.
+Existing law authorizes, at the request of CalRecycle the district attorney or county counsel of the county in which the violation occurred to petition the court for the issuance of an injunction if the person fails to court within 45 days of the department's request to the Attorney General.
+Proposed Law: This bill would shorten that time period to 30 days.
+AB 1701 Wieckowski and Smyth Amended March 8, 2012 Assembly Committee on Environmental Safety and Toxic Materials Existing Law: Existing law requires the Secretary of Environmental Protection to develop and implement a Unified Hazardous Waste and Hazardous Materials management program.
 Local agencies that meet certain requirements are authorized to apply to the secretary to be certified to implement the program as a Certified United Program Agency (CUPA).
 It also defines the term "unified program agency" as meaning the CUPA, or its participating agencies.
 The State Water Resources Control Board is required to develop and implement a local oversight program for the abatement and oversight of unathorized realeases of hazardous materials from underground storage tanks and authorizes the board to enter into an agreement with a local agency to conduct the program.
 Proposed Law: This bill would revise the term "local agency" for purposes of the underground storage tank requirements to mean the unified program agency with regard to the implementation of certain provisions regulating underground storage tanks and that a city or county is the local agency for purposes of provisions authorizing corrective action to releases from those tanks.
 The bill would authorize the board to certify a city or county that has applied to implement the local oversight program to oversee or perform the abatement and would require the board to adopt procedures and criteria for certifying cities and counties, which would be exempt from the requirements and procedures for the adoption of regulations.
-The bill would require the board, if it does not, by July 1, 2013, certify a city or county that has been previously implementing a local oversight program, to assign the cases from that city or county.
-The board would be required to review, at least once every 3 years, the ability of the certified city or county to carry out the local oversight program and would be authorized, after conducting the review, to withdraw the certification of the city or county, pursuant to a specified procedure.
+The bill would require the board to adopt procedures for the adoption of regulations.
+The bill would require for the adoption of regulations.
+The bill would require the board to adopt procedures and criteria for certifying cities and counties, which would perform the requirements and procedures for the adoption of regulations.
+The bill would require the board, if it does not, by July 1, 2013, certify a city or county that has been previously implementing a local oversight program, to assign the cases from that city or county to th